-From a very early age, we tend to worry about what other people think, so much so that we adapt and conform so that others will accept us.
-We adapt to fit.
+From a very early age, we may worry about what other people think, so much so that we may adapt and conform.
+We adapt to fit in.

-We conform partly because we have no choice.
-In the 1960s being a non-conformist wasn’t an option for many of us.
+We conform because we may have no choice.
+In the 1960’s being a non-conformist wasn’t an option for many of us.
 It was always accepted that we would conform.
 Family and society expected us to.

-In my own case, not only did I hate the fact that others assumed I would conform to their decisions, I hated the fact that I was being taken advantage of because I was so pleasing.
-Everyone knew I would conform therefore they didn’t have to think about how they asked, I would just fall into line.
+In my own case, others assumed I would conform, I hated being taken advantage of in that way, because I was such a pleasing child.
+Everyone knew I would conform therefore they didn’t have to think about how they asked, I would fall into line.